-Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a large group of human-made chemicals that have been used in industry and consumer products worldwide since the 1950s.
-The following table lists PFAS contaminants which were detected in your water and that have a recommended Health Advisory Level (HAL).
-There are no violations for detections of contaminants that exceed recommended Health Advisory Levels.
-The Recommended Health Advisory Levels are levels at which concentrations of the contaminant present a health risk and are based on guidance provided by the Wisconsin Department of Health Services.
+Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a large group of human-made chemicals that have been used in industry and consumer products worldwide since the 1950.
+The following table list PFAS contaminants which were detected in your water and that have a Recommended Public Health Groundwater Standard (RPHGS) or Health Advisory Level (HAL).
+There are no violations for detections of contaminants that exceed the RPHGS or HAL.
+The RPHGS are levels at which concentrations of the contaminant present a health risk and are based on guidance provided by the Wisconsin Department of Health Services.
 The Village of Kronenwetter voluntarily took samples of these compounds and values were below all recommended levels.